LucasZhengrui/ShoppingSystem_Lucas/README.md

 #### 2. Main features

 * View products list with page controller, which is a feature for all kinds of users
-* View products details for each products
+* View products details for each product
-* Add product to cart in the detail page
+* Add product to cart on the detail page
 * View cart
-* Cancel order in the cart page
+* Cancel order on the cart page
 * Registration
 * Login and Logout

 #### 3. Database Overview

+The structure model could be viewed in [model.py](https://github.com/LucasZhengrui/ShoppingSystem_Lucas/blob/main/models.py)

 #### 4. Installation